silvernine209/Google-AI-Open-Images-Object-Detection-Track/README.md

 # Google AI Open Images - Object Detection Track
-This project contains from project proposal to completing the project to place 100th place in this [Kaggle competition](https://www.kaggle.com/c/google-ai-open-images-object-detection-track).
+This repository captures my efforts to compete in the Kaggle competition:[Google AI Open Images - Object Detection Track](https://www.kaggle.com/c/google-ai-open-images-object-detection-track) by training a CNN.

 #### -- Project Status: [Completed]

 ## Project Intro/Objective
-The purpose of this project is to build an algorithm that detects objects using 1.7 million dataset.
+Goal of the competition was to build an algorithm that detects objects using 1.7 million image dataset.
-There are total of 500 classes of objects and 1.7 million dataset comes with annotations of bounding boxes.
+There were total of 500 classes of objects which were thoroughly annotated in the given dataset.

 ### Partner
 * [Kaggle](https://www.kaggle.com/c/google-ai-open-images-object-detection-track)